Let’s eat! The 20 food and dining winners from Best of Dayton in 2019-20

 So, what are you hungry for?

 With so many great dining options in the Dayton region, it can be hard to choose.
-The results of the 2019-20 Best of Dayton contest may help you make a savvy choice.
+The results of the 2019-20 Best of Dayton contest may help you make a savvy choice, even as we launch this year’s contest.

 We’ve curated the winners based on a record-setting 1 million votes cast by the community.